ccaum/puppet-baseline_compliance/README.md

         Info: Adding baseline parameter 'mode' with value '0755' to resource File[/tmp/example]
         Info: Caching catalog for master.vm
         Info: Applying configuration version '1468390945'

+## Example Baseline Environment

+This control repository has a baseline enviornment that deploys the [os_hardening](https://forge.puppet.com/hardening) set of modules: [http://github.com/ccaum/puppet-control/tree/baseline](http://github.com/ccaum/puppet-control/tree/baseline)

+## Gotchas

+Currently, custom facts in the `baseline` enviornment will not work.
+When the Puppet agent performs its pluginsync at the beginning of the run, it only syncs the facts from its assigned environment.
+Any module you use in the `baseline` environment that uses custom facts should have those facts added to the node's assigned environment.